jezzicrux/jezzicrux.github.io/dressup_game/README.md

   - The eyes will always default with the yellow colored eyes
   - The nose will always default with the first in the set
   - The mouth will always default with the first in the set

-3. Mannequin window requirements:
+Mannequin window requirements:
-   - a.
-The mannequin window will have rounded rectangle border
+- The mannequin window will have rounded rectangle border
-   - b.
-The rounded rectangle border will be hex color #5f9efe
+- The rounded rectangle border will be hex color #5f9efe
-   - c.
-The inner background of the mannequin window will be background.png
+- The inner background of the mannequin window will be background.png
-   - d.
-There will be mannequin centered within the window
+- There will be mannequin centered within the window
-   - e.
-Three buttons will be place at the top on the border.
+- Three buttons will be place at the top on the border.
   - Eyes
     - When clicked there will be four eyes options
   - Nose
-            - When clicked there will be four nose options iii.
-Mouth
+    - When clicked there will be four nose options
+  - Mouth
-1. When clicked there will be five mouth options
+    - When clicked there will be five mouth options
-f.
-A button will be located on the upper right side that will control the sound.
+- A button will be located on the upper right side that will control the sound.
 (Toggle sound on and off)
-i.
-When the sound has been toggled off the button will display with a cross out icon
+  - When the sound has been toggled off the button will display with a cross out icon

-4. Overall background color will be hex color #fcf3e2
+Overall background color will be hex color #fcf3e2

-5. Eyes color buttons requirements:
+Eyes color buttons requirements:
-a.
-There will be six color options
+- There will be six color options
-i.
-Yellow button with hex color #ffbf00 ii.
-Blue button with hex color #007fff iii.
-Brown button with hex color #8e7156 iv.
-Green button with hex color #4cbb17
+  - Yellow button with hex color #ffbf00
+  - Blue button with hex color #007fff
+  - Brown button with hex color #8e7156
+  - Green button with hex color #4cbb17
-v.
-Purple button with hex color #99660e vi.
-Grey button with hex color #9d9d9d
+  - Purple button with hex color #99660e
+  - Grey button with hex color #9d9d9d
-b.
-The color buttons will be thin rounded rectangles
+- The color buttons will be thin rounded rectangles
-c.
-The buttons will be located under that eyes button
+- The buttons will be located under that eyes button
 6. Bangs icon requirements:
 a.
 There will be five bang icons
 b.
 The bangs will be position on the upper left hand corner